 Live action or stop motion are both great options.
 From storyboarding to script writing to filming and editing, there is plenty to keep your kid engaged with this project.

-Driveways, garages, cul-de-sacs, and sports courts are all DIY skate rinks waiting to happen.
+Driveways, garages, cul-de-sacs, empty streets and sports courts are all DIY skate rinks waiting to happen.
 Hang a disco ball, turn on some tunes, and your at-home skate night will be ready to go.

 Not only will this keep them busy, it will teach your kids business skills and let them earn some extra pocket change.
 Alternatively, they could select a charity for the funds to benefit.